TaielMartinez/discord-img-db/README.md

 # discord-img-db
-User discord bot whit a img server
+use discord as image database